kassambara/ggpubr/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies
-There are currently no downstream dependencies for this package
+I have also run R CMD check on downstream dependencies of ggpubr.
+All packages that I could install passed.

 ## Update
-This is an update version 0.1.1 (see NEWS.md)
+This is an update version 0.1.2 (see NEWS.md)